GrayWolf64/gmod-optics/README.md

 Mechanisms  |Status
 ------------|:--------------------------------------:
-imaging     |finished a little(have something to improve) ......      |......
+imaging     |nearly finished(have something to improve) ......      |......
 ......      |......